iabahmad/iabahmad/README.md

 - ...

 ## 📫 How to reach me
-You can reach me at: abdullahrashad3@gmail.com
+You can reach me at: [say hello](abdullahrashad3@gmail.com)

 Connect with me on LinkedIn: [Abdullah](www.linkedin.com/in/iabahmad19)

+Get in touch at Kaggle: [Iabahmad](https://www.kaggle.com/iabahmad19)

 ## 😄 Pronouns
-Your pronouns
+He

 ## ⚡ Fun fact
-Fun fact about you
+i am a curios learner continously looking for new things.
+I follow blogs,videos and courses to learn new things and upskill my self.